Chethandc2014/swagger-wiki/scala-jax-rs.md

     </servlet-class>
     <init-param>
       <param-name>com.sun.jersey.config.property.packages</param-name>
-      <param-value>com.your.project;com.wordnik.swagger.jaxrs</param-value>
+      <param-value>com.your.project;com.wordnik.swagger.jaxrs.listing</param-value>
     </init-param>
   ...
   </servlet>
 ```

-Note the addition to `com.wordnik.swagger.jaxrs` in the `param-value`.
+Note the addition to `com.wordnik.swagger.jaxrs.listing` in the `param-value`.
 Why?
 Because that tells jersey to scan &
-register the [resource listing](/wordnik/swagger-core/blob/master/modules/swagger-jaxrs/src/main/scala/com/wordnik/swagger/jaxrs/JavaApiListing.scala), which is in that package in the swagger-jaxrs module.
+register the [resource listing](/wordnik/swagger-core/blob/master/modules/swagger-jaxrs/src/main/scala/com/wordnik/swagger/jaxrs/listing/ApiListing.scala), which is in that package in the swagger-jaxrs module.

 Two: If you use a Jersey Application to configure your project, you'll likely have something like this in your `web.xml`: